savagerunderscorelex/Stop-Being-A-Weenie/logs.md

 I'm working on trying to fix the sound issue with completing a level

 5PM I'm lowkey tired of this thing glitching.
 No matter what I do, the level complete sound doesn't play correctly and when I want it to and instead plays this creepy glitching sound.
 I'm just going to make it the level loading sound (im tireeeeeeeeeeeeeeeeeeed)

+5:32 PM Removed a random file that was in the folder

+5:45 PM Finished level 2, standardized code between level 1 and level 2, deleted platform scene (since I'm not doing that anymore)

+5:46 Decided not to delete it anymore